-Updated and corrected May 2023.
+Updated and corrected September 2025

-What we do know is that The Garrison began as a military garrison building, with its last known use as such in 1777 when the 45th Regiment of Foot stayed there.
-The name Gun Lane dates from at least the 1600s, so long predates the building of that Garrison House.
+What we do know is that The Garrison began as a military building, with its last known use as such in 1777 when the 45th Regiment of Foot stayed there.
+The name Gun Lane dates from at least the early 1600s, so long predates the building of that Garrison House.
 It also appears as Gunne Lane and Goune Lane in early records.
 There is a possibility that the name comes from the land having a relationship to a family of the name Gunne / Goune of which I have found a few mentions of in relation to 1600s Marlow and is thus a coincidence.

 My next earliest reference to the building comes from 1786 when the gentleman who resided in the Garrison as one single house decided to leave for London and his household possessions were put up for auction.
 This was perfectly normal at the time.
 Safely carting your household goods even a short distance was very difficult and expensive.
 Taking just a few sentimental pieces with you and selling off the rest often made more sense.